-Although most students elect to take their liberal education courses at UWGB or SNC, they may take their liberal education courses at another institution of higher learning during enrollment at BCON and transfer these credits to BCON.
+Although most students elect to take their liberal education courses at UWGB or SNC, they may take their liberal education courses at another accredited 2 or 4 year institution of higher learning during enrollment at BCON and transfer these credits to BCON by submitting an official transcript of grades received.
 Transfer credits are not utilized in the computation of the BCON grade point average.